The Five Mile Telegraph Stools are made out of recycled timber power poles.

 How it's made

 At the Five Mile Studio, we seperate a length of a pole into two stools using a chainsaw.
 The surface of each stool is then burnt using a natural charring technique to help preserve its surface.
 After a thorough brushing we coat with natural hard wax to seal the char and condition your stool.
+Rubber pads are nailed to the base of each stool.

 This means that when you buy a pair of stools, they are cut from the same log, turn one upside down and they stack on top of each other.
 It also means we waste no timber in production.